extratone/bilge/annotation/highlights.md

 > a WebDAV based file transfer method is also planned.

+> a WebDAV based file transfer method is also planned.

 # [Trump's new social media platform found using Mastodon code: Our statement - Official Mastodon Blog](https://blog.joinmastodon.org/2021/10/trumps-new-social-media-platform-found-using-mastodon-code/)

+> Mastodon is free software published under the AGPLv3 license, which requires any over-the-network service using it to make its source code and any modifications to it publicly accessible.

 > Mastodon is free software published under the AGPLv3 license, which requires any over-the-network service using it to make its source code and any modifications to it publicly accessible.